agdod/FlashCard/README.md

 # FlashCard
-App designed to help study with Flash Cards.
+App designed to help study multiplication with Flash Cards.

-Basic desgin and layout, simple electronic flash cards for helping with multiplaction (2-10).
+Basic desgin and layout, simple electronic flash cards for helping with multiplaction (2-12).
-Desgined for Android mobile.
+Designed for Android mobile.